Duck confit: Traditional preparation

 While it is made across France, it is seen as a specialty of Gascony.
 The confit is prepared in a centuries-old process of preservation that consists of salt curing a piece of meat (generally goose, duck, or pork) and then cooking it in its own fat.

-To prepare a confit, the meat is rubbed with salt, garlic, and sometimes herbs such as thyme, then covered and refrigerated for up to 36 hours.
-Salt-curing the meat acts as a preservative.
+The meat is rubbed with salt (which acts as a preservative), garlic, and sometimes herbs such as thyme, covered, and refrigerated for up to 36 hours, then cooked in an oven at a low temperature.

-Prior to cooking, the spices are rinsed from the meat, which is then patted dry.
-The meat is placed in a cooking dish deep enough to contain the meat and the rendered fat, and placed in an oven at a low temperature (76 – 135 degrees Celsius/170 – 275 Fahrenheit).
 The meat is slowly poached at least until cooked, or until meltingly tender, generally four to ten hours.

-The meat and fat are then removed from the oven and left to cool.
-When cool, the meat can be transferred to a canning jar or other container and completely submerged in the fat.
-A sealed jar of duck confit may be kept in the refrigerator for up to six months, or several weeks if kept in a reusable plastic container.
-To maximize preservation if canning, the fat should top the meat by at least one inch.
-The cooking fat acts as both a seal and preservative and results in a very rich taste.
+The cooked meat can be transferred to a container and completely submerged in the fat.
 Skipping the salt curing stage greatly reduces the shelf life of the confit.

 Confit is also sold in cans, which can be kept for several years.
 The flavourful fat from the confit may also be used in many other ways, as a frying medium for sautéed vegetables (e.g., green beans and garlic, wild or cultivated mushrooms), savory toasts, scrambled eggs or omelettes, and as an addition to shortcrust pastry for tarts and quiches.

 A classic recipe is to fry or grill the legs in a bit of the fat until they are well-browned and crisp, and use more of the fat to roast some potatoes and garlic as an accompaniment.

-The potatoes roasted in duck fat to accompany the crisped-up confit is called pommes de terre à la sarladaise.
-Another accompaniment is red cabbage slow-braised with apples and red wine.
+The potatoes roasted in duck fat to accompany the crisped-up confit are called pommes de terre à la sarladaise.

-Use in other dishes

-Duck confit is also a traditional ingredient in many versions of cassoulet.